o3de/o3de.org/content/docs/user-guide/features/visualization/animation/animation-editor/blending-blendtwoadditive.md

 ---
-description: ' Learn how to use the Blend Two Additive node in Open 3D Engine Animation Editor to additively blend two input poses. '
+description: ' Learn how to use the Blend Two Additive node in Amazon Lumberyard Animation Editor to additively blend two input poses. '
 title: Blend Two Additive Node
 ---